Combustion-Zhen/flamelet2table/README.md

 # flamelet2table
 python scripts to generate table from flamelet solutions

-FM2csv.py:  convert FlameMaster solutions to csv files
+FM2csv.py:  convert FlameMaster solutions to csv files.
+The file "speciestranslated" is required in the folder of FlameMaster solutions, which is generated when converting CK format to FM format.

 flameletTableSingleParameter.py:  integrate the flamelet solutions to obtain a table, output to a hdf5 file